SRCF/docs/source/learn/tutorials/deploy-python.rst

    You should do this step every time before running your app or managing installed packages.

 4. Done!
-Your Python virtualenv is now installed and hooked into your shell.
+Your Python venv is now installed and hooked into your shell.

 Add or create your web app
 ^^^^^^^^^^^^^^^^^^^^^^^^^^